 What can I use instead of Blueberries?

-This basic muffin recipe is all you need to start creating Coffee Shop Style Muffins for your friends and family.
+This basic muffin recipe is all you need to start creating Greek yogurt Muffins for your friends and family.

 Here are some of my favorites:

-- Chocolate Chip (your choice from dark to white chocolate or a combination)
+- Chocolate Chips (your choice from dark to white chocolate or a combination)

 - Candied Pecans (sugar-coated in a saute pan with butter)